winstonDeGreef/Mechanica/content/Ch7_ex.md

 S": (x"_h,t"_h) &= (0m, 0.4s)
 \end{split}$$

-We could have found this directly from a GT.<br>
+We could have found this directly from a GT.
 a) from $S$ to $S'$: we need to take into account that at $t=0$ the origins do not coincide.
 Instead $\mathcal{O'}$ is shifted over a distance L w.r.t. $\mathcal{O}$
 $$\begin{split}
 x' &= x - L - v_o t\\